stable-packages/store/README.md

 It takes two arguments:
 - `moduleName: string`: Name of your mdodule.
-- `key: string | symbol`: Optional.
+- `key: string`: Optional.
 Key of the specific store to initialize.
   If omitted, all stores in the module will be initialized.

 ### createAsyncReadonlyStore()